VirgilSecurity/virgil-pure-wordpress/README.md

 ## Installation

 Currently the plugin is available only for **PHP7.2**!

+In order to install the Pure Plugin you need to go through the following steps:
+- add the "vsce_phe_php" extension into your server
+- and then install the Plugin from the [WordPress Plugin Directory](#from-the-wordpress-plugin-directory) or from [this repository](#from-this-repository)

 ### Step #1.
 Add the "vsce_phe_php" extension into your server before using the Plugin